More than 50 ex-officials tell Trump national emergency not justified

 Others include Leon Panetta, former secretary of defense and director of the CIA; Gil Kerlikowske, former head of Customs and Border Protection; John Kerry, former secretary of state; and Nick Rasmussen, former director of the National Counterterrorism Center.

 The letter, according to its authors, is a declaration intended to be used in lawsuits challenging President Donald Trump's Feb.
 15 decision to redirect $8 billion in federal funds in order to begin construction of a barrier along the southern border.
-Trump's announcement fulfilled a campaign promise to build a wall to block illegal immigrants after Congress offered less than $2 billion in federal funds after months of negotiations.
+Trump had promised during his campaign to build the border wall but Congress has offered less than $2 billion in federal funds after months of negotiations.

-Not only is the national emergency not justified, it could be damaging to U.S. interests, the authors say.
+Not only is the national emergency not justified, it could also be damaging to the interests of the United States, the authors say.

 Trump predicts 'we'll do very well' in lawsuits over national emergencyFeb.
 19, 201901:29

-"In the face of a nonexistent threat, redirecting funds for the construction of a wall along the southern border will undermine national security by needlessly pulling resources from Department of Defense programs that are responsible for keeping our troops and our country safe and running effectively," said the former officials.
+"In the face of a nonexistent threat, redirecting funds for the construction of a wall along the southern border will undermine national security by needlessly pulling resources from Department of Defense programs that are responsible for keeping our troops and our country safe and running effectively," they said.

 The authors said their concerns extend to the global stage as well.

-"Should a genuine foreign crisis erupt, this lack of credibility will materially weaken this administration's ability to marshal allies to support the United States, and will embolden adversaries to oppose us," the letter said.
+"Should a genuine foreign crisis erupt, this lack of credibility will materially weaken this administration's ability to marshal allies to support the United States, and will embolden adversaries to oppose us," they said.